 Exploration, development and processing activities depend on adequate infrastructure.
 Reliable roads, bridges, power sources and water supply are important elements of infrastructure, which affect access, capital and operating costs.
 The lack of availability on acceptable terms or the delay in the availability of any one or more of these items could prevent or delay the exploration or development of the Company's mineral properties.
-If adequate infrastructure is not available in a timely manner, there can be no assurance that the exploration or development of the Company's mineral properties.
-If adequate phenomena, sabotage, government or other interference in the maintenance or provision of necessary infrastructure could adversely affect our operations.
+If adequate infrastructure is not available in a timely manner, there can be no assurance that the exploration or development of the Company's mineral properties will be commenced or completed on a timely basis, if at all.
+Furthermore, unusual or infrequent weather phenomena, sabotage, government or other interference in the maintenance or provision of necessary infrastructure could adversely affect our operations.
 Failure to adequately meet these infrastructure requirements or changes in the cost of such requirements could affect the Company's ability to carry out exploration and future development operations and could have a material adverse effect on the Company's business, financial condition, results of operations, cash flows or prospects.